EvidentSolutions/elasticsearch-analysis-voikko/README.md

 The Voikko Analysis plugin provides Finnish language analysis using [Voikko](http://voikko.puimula.org/).

+## Fork for 7.10.0

+This is a fork by someone who know very little about ElasticSearch and nothing about Gradle

 ## Supported versions

 | Plugin version | Elasticsearch version |